Samantha Rayner Shows Off Fit Bod In Leopard-Print Bikini On Instagram

 “Thank you for making my day,” expressed a fan.

 In addition, Samantha shared another bikini pic a week ago, that time rocking a neon orange ensemble.
-Just like in her newest snap, the brightly colored swimsuit popped against her tan.
+Just like in her newest snap, the brightly-colored swimsuit popped against her tan.
 There were two photos in the series, and the first showed the bombshell tugging at her bottoms with both hands while propping out her right foot.
 She tilted her head to the left and gave a fierce look.
 She stood in blue waters that almost reached her knees.